dot-gabriel-ferrer/calibration_pipeline/README.md

     path/to/irrad_dataset \
     path/to/radiationLogCompleto.csv \
     output_dir/

+Use ``--ignore-temp`` to combine all frames regardless of temperature when building masters.
 ```

 The output directory will contain subfolders `pre/`, `radiating/` and `post/`
 with all intermediate results, plots and radiation model fits.
 Additional
 precision metrics are stored under `output_dir/precision/`.

+The script also recognises datasets arranged as ``<dose>kRads/`` directories with
+``fits/`` and an optional ``radiationLogDef.csv`` inside each one.
+When the log
+is missing the dose is distributed linearly between successive directories.